 Sometimes, we fully recognize we are in a situation of domestic violence, but we're either afraid to leave, because we're not sure what our significant other would do to us if we did, or we blame ourselves for getting into the situation in the first place.
 If this sounds like you, then you may find the following quotes to be very relatable:

 "I am living in hell from one day to the next.
-But there is nothing I can do to escape.
-I don't know where I would go if I did.
-I feel utterly powerless, and that feeling is my prison.
-I entered of my own free will, I locked the door, and I threw away the key." - Haruki Murakami
+But I can’t do anything to escape it.
+I have no idea where I would go if I did.
+I feel completely powerless, and this feeling is my prison.
+I did this out of my own free will, I locked the door, and I threw away the key." - Haruki Murakami

 "The guarantee of safety in a battering relationship can never be based upon a promise from the perpetrator, no matter how heartfelt.
 Rather, it must be based upon the self-protective capability of the victim.
 Until the victim has developed a detailed and realistic contingency plan and has demonstrated her ability to carry it out, she remains in danger of repeated abuse." - Judith Lewis Herman

 "She could just pack up and leave, but she does not visualize what's beyond ahead." - Núria Añó

 "Today I was dressed in faded old jeans and a plain grey baggy shirt.
 I didn’t take a shower, and I didn’t put on any makeup.
 I grabbed an old black oversized jacket to cover myself with despite the warm weather.
 I have made concrete decisions lately to look like less of what I felt a male would want to see.
 I want to disappear." - Sierra D. Waters